When Poisonous Spiders Bite

 No matter where you live, you'll find spiders in and around your home.
 Although all

 spiders have mouth parts that can bite, most spiders aren't dangerous to people.
 Depending

 on the type of spider, it's either because its venom isn't toxic to people, or its

 mouth parts aren't strong enough to bite through human skin.

-get quick medical help if you think you've been bitten by either type of spider.
+help if you think you've been bitten by either type of spider.

 Children and spider bites

 Children are more sensitive than adults to spider bites because of their smaller body

 size.
 But deaths from bites either of the black widow or the brown recluse are very